tux3/qTox-blog/_posts/2016-08-10-Hello-World.md

 Well, guess what, there are [OSX builds] available.

-People behind `tox.chat` were informed that instructions on their website are incorrect.
-Not that it changed anything.

 ### Website issues

 qTox aims to be available to as many people as possible.
 This requires support for languages other than English, whether it comes to the software itself, or its website.

-`tox.chat` website does not have any localization.
+The `tox.chat` website does not have any localization.
 It's really sad when people who are unfamiliar with English are being neglected.

-qTox's [website] supports languages from the day 0.
+qTox's [website] supported languages from the start.
 48 of them currently, and thanks to [Weblate], it's easy for everyone to update current translations & add new ones.
 Both for the website and software itself :)